Educational Resources for Companion Dog Owners

 • Train the Dog in Front of You by Denise Fenzi

 All too often, particularly with new dog owners, we tend to treat training practices as a template, a one-size-fits-all.
 In reality, dogs, like people, vary widely in what motivates them and how they respond to the world around them.
-See, for example, Primer Chapters 2-4: Different primary motivators and 6-7: Personality variation.
+See, for example, Guide Chapters 2-4: Different primary motivators and 6-7: Personality variation.
 Denise Fenzi, one of the most experienced, clever, and creative sports trainers out there, is a major advocate of that notion, and in this book does a great job of communicating different lenses you can use to better think about and understand the dog in front of you.

 • Training